 Whenever you watch your favorite show, do you feel guilty because the dirty dishes are staring at you?

-Or you start thinking about the list of things you still need to do?
+Or do you start thinking about the list of things you still need to do?

 If you have those nagging feelings and thoughts while you’re supposedly taking a break then you’re not fully getting a break.